Julio Dely Valdés

-Julio César Dely Valdés (born March 12, 1967) is a Panamanian former professional footballer who played as a striker.
-He is a twin brother of Jorge Dely Valdés and younger brother of Armando Dely Valdés.
+Julio César Dely Valdés (born March 12, 1967) is a Panamanian professional football manager and former player who played as a striker.

+He is the twin brother of Jorge Dely Valdés and younger brother of Armando Dely Valdés.

 Club career

-Born in Colón, Dely Valdés began his professional career in 1987 in Argentina with Deportivo Paraguayo of Argentina (after trying out with the Argentinos Juniors' Squad), where he scored 28 goals.
-He then moved to Club Nacional de Football in Uruguay, where he scored more than 100 goals and won the Uruguayan Championship in 1992.
+Born in Colón, Panama, Dely Valdés began his professional career in 1987 in Argentina with Deportivo Paraguayo (after trying out with the Argentinos Juniors' squad), where he scored 28 goals.
+He then moved to Nacional in Uruguay, where he scored more than 100 goals and won the Primera División in 1992.

-In Europe, he played for Cagliari in Serie A and Paris Saint-Germain in the French Première Division with Brazilian players like Raí and Leonardo.
+In Europe, he played for Cagliari in the Italian Serie A and Paris Saint-Germain in the French Première Division.

-Nicknamed Panagol, he then played in Spain's Primera División with Real Oviedo for three seasons and with Málaga for another three, where he became the most prolific goal scorer in Málaga's history in Primera División, before returning to Nacional.
+He then played in Spain's Primera División with Real Oviedo for three seasons and with Málaga for another three.
+Nicknamed Panagol, he became the most prolific goal scorer in Málaga's history in the Primera División, before returning to Nacional.

 He retired in 2006 after two seasons with Panamanian club Arabe Unido.